Lines Bros: Model ships

-Minic Limited, a Lines Bros subsidiary, produced a range of 1:1200 scale waterline ship and harbour models between 1958 and 1965 which were marketed under the Tri-ang Minic Ships brand.
-After a reorganisation in the mid 1960s Minic Limited became a subsidiary of Rovex Industries Ltd (later Rovex-Tri-ang Ltd) which was acquired by Dunbee Combex Marx (DCM) as Rovex Limited after Lines Bros went into receivership in 1971.
-Rovex Limited reintroduced a limited range of the original waterline ship and harbour models in 1976 together with four new battleships under the name "Minic Ships and Harbours by Hornby" the "Tri-ang" trademark having been acquired by Barclay Securities who purchased Tri-ang-Pedigree Ltd when Lines Bros was liquidated.
+Minic Limited, a Lines Bros subsidiary, produced a range of 1:1200 scale waterline ship and harbour models between 1958 and 1965, marketed under the Tri-ang Minic Ships brand.
+After a reorganisation in the mid-1960s Minic Limited became a subsidiary of Rovex Industries Ltd (later Rovex-Tri-ang Ltd).
+In 1971, this was acquired by Dunbee Combex Marx (DCM) as Rovex Limited, after Lines Bros went into receivership.

+In 1976, Rovex Limited reintroduced a limited range of the original waterline ship and harbour models, together with four new battleships under the name "Minic Ships and Harbours by Hornby", the "Tri-ang" trademark having been acquired by Barclay Securities who purchased Tri-ang-Pedigree Ltd when Lines Bros was liquidated.
 The Hornby "Second Series" of Minic Ships, which were manufactured in Hong Kong, did not sell well and was discontinued in the late 1970s / early 1980s.

-The Triang name and Minic trademark were acquired by Charles Shave of Hong Kong in 2003.
+In 2003, the Triang name and Minic trademark were acquired by Charles Shave of Hong Kong.
 The new company reproduced the original 1960s harbour models, together with a good range of modern merchant vessels and US Navy and Royal Navy warships.
 Production numbers have been low, but these new "Third Series" models have now been on sale for longer than either of the earlier sets.